godotengine/godot-website/collections/_article/godot-showcase-buckshot-roulette.md

 categories: ["showcase"]
 author: Hugo Locurcio
 image: /storage/blog/godot-showcase-buckshot-roulette/thumbnail.jpg
-date: 2026-02-28 14:00:00
+date: 2026-02-27 18:00:00
 ---

-Mike Klubnika tells us about his experience developing the 2024 indie hit Buckshot Roulette, as well as his newer project, s.p.l.i.t.
+Mike Klubnika tells us about his experience developing the 2024 indie hit [Buckshot Roulette](https://store.steampowered.com/app/2835570/Buckshot_Roulette/), as well as his newer project, [s.p.l.i.t](https://store.steampowered.com/app/3684610/split/).

 We are extremely grateful to Mike, our latest Corporate Platinum sponsor of the [Godot Development Fund](https://fund.godotengine.org).
 Thanks to his donation, we'll be able to keep working on the engine for all of you.
 Like him, if you'd like to support the project financially you can do so using the [Development Fund](https://fund.godotengine.org) platform managed by [Godot Foundation](https://godot.foundation).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/JEGxnpGqEaE" frameborder="0" allowfullscreen style="width: 100%; aspect-ratio: 16 / 9; height: auto;"></iframe>

-—---
+---

 ## How did you get your start in game development?
 And how did it grow into a full-time position?